 We’re in an exciting time where leather is no longer the only option for high quality shoes.
 Amazing new materials such as Pinatex have their own natural character and can be created with a much more positive impact on the world.

 We have gone to great lengths to remove the hidden plastics which are in almost all shoes; we have replaced the normally plastic padding with natural latex from trees, and we have used cork for our heel and toe stiffeners instead of thermo-plastics.
 At this stage though we couldn’t avoid using some plastic in our shoes as the latest plant-based materials require a small percentage of polymer to remain long-lasting.
 Our vision is to create shoes that are climate conscious as possible, but we also wanted to ensure their quality.

 A perfect solution isn’t yet available, but we believe we are creating the best shoes possible with the materials available today and we want to remain transparent to our customers about our choices.
-As technology progresses, we have a clear vision to utilise the skills of our family run factory to experiment and completely remove plastic as soon as possible.
+As technology progresses, we have a clear vision to utilise the skills of our factory to experiment and completely remove plastic as soon as possible.
 Please click here to understand more about our materials and the technical trade-offs we considered.

 If you have any other questions please do contact us at firstname.lastname@example.org and we’d be happy to help.